JamieMarsay/open-sunday/README.md

 - ~~Add links out to businesses~~
 - Add business star ratings
 - Add credit link to my own website (shameless plug)
-- Add new place types and lookups to match
+- ~~Add new place types and lookups to match~~
 - Add a nicer loading screen to replace the spinner
 - Add a distance select to increase/decrease search radius
-- Phase out remaining instances of "any"
+- Phase out remaining instances of "any" in TypeScript.
+- Fix bug with extra space after postcode, remove whitespace - e.g. "AB12 3CD "